hazelcast/fraud-detection-python/README.md

 Finally,
 # DON'T FORGET TO DELETE YOUR KUBERNETES CLUSTER!
-to avoid unnecesary Cloud bills!
+to avoid unnecesary GKE/Cloud bills!